BryanHaley/libchipgpio/README.md

   + Theoritically it should already be supported, but I have no way of knowing for sure until I get one.
 There are probably a few pins on the Pro that don't exist on the CHIP, and currently I've only defined the CHIP's pins in `chip_gpio_pin_defs.h`.

-+ Add a feature utilizing a separate thread to monitor specified GPIO pins to trigger callback functions when a value has changed.
++ Finished ~~Add a feature utilizing a separate thread to monitor specified GPIO pins to trigger callback functions when a value has changed.~~

-  + Callbacks on a separate thread would be much more convenient for polling things like buttons and switches.
+  +~~Callbacks on a separate thread would be much more convenient for polling things like buttons and switches.~~

 BUY ME A COFFEE
 ---------------

-If you found this library useful at all, I'd appreciate it ;)
+If you found this library useful at all, I'd appreciate it :-)

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.me/BryanHaley)